-The class-action mechanism is often pursued in cases involving mass product liability claims in Israel.
+The class action mechanism is often pursued in cases involving mass product liability claims in Israel.

 One of the most notable class action cases in Israel is Tnuva Communal Marketing Centre v.
-Estate of Tufic.8 In this action, claims originated when it was discovered that, for almost two years, one of Israel's biggest milk distributors, Tnuva, mixed an organosilicon compound into milk as an anti-foaming agent, without disclosing the existence of the compound on the product's label.
+Estate of Tufic.9 In this action, claims originated when it was discovered that, for almost two years, one of Israel's biggest milk distributors, Tnuva, mixed an organosilicon compound into milk as an anti-foaming agent, without disclosing the existence of the compound on the product's label.
 Despite there not being any real evidence of physical damage, the court held that compensatory damages in a class action may also include negative feelings, feelings of disgust or feelings of harming the consumer's autonomy.
-Nonetheless, within the framework of an appeal, the Supreme Court refused to adopt a purely objective approach for awarding compensation and held that actual damage is required, even if the damage amounts to merely negative feelings.
+Nonetheless, within the framework of an appeal, the Supreme Court refused to adopt a purely objective approach for awarding compensation and held that actual damage is required, even if the damage amounts merely to negative feelings.

-Damages for bodily injury may be pecuniary (such as for the loss of capacity to earn money also during the 'lost years') as well as non-pecuniary (pain and suffering and reduction of life expectancy).
-According to the decision in the Tnuva case, compensatory damages may also include compensation for compromised consumer autonomy, which resulted in negative feelings.
+Damages for bodily injury may be pecuniary (such as for the loss of capacity to earn money during the 'lost years') as well as non-pecuniary (pain and suffering and reduction of life expectancy).
+According to the decision in the Tnuva case, compensatory damages may also include compensation for compromised consumer autonomy that resulted in negative feelings.
 In addition, damages may also include consequential losses, such as loss of profits.
 The court is also authorised to issue an interim or permanent mandamus or injunction order in addition to damages or even as a sole remedy.

-Case law has held that generally (in the absence of other specific provisions in statutory law), punitive damages may be awarded when the manufacturer is found to have acted with malice.
+Case law has held that, generally (in the absence of other specific provisions in statutory law), punitive damages may be awarded when the manufacturer is found to have acted with malice.
 In cases involving the tort of negligence, the court has ordered punitive damages only in specific and severe instances and, particularly, where 'some type of intention' was shown.
 The general view is that notwithstanding the courts' competence to do so, punitive damages will be awarded only in rare circumstances.